Building an Energy Efficient Home

 One of the most prominent areas of heat loss is through air leaks in the building envelope.
 The air leaks in an average building total to a 2ft x 2ft square hole!
 Luckily, it's also one of the easiest (and cheapest) improvements to make.

-Ensuring that vapor barriers (clear plastic on the inside of your walls) and air barriers (white/grey fabric on the outside of your walls) are installed correctly during construction will pay big energy savings down the road.
+Ensuring that vapour barriers (clear plastic on the inside of your walls) and air barriers (white/grey fabric on the outside of your walls) are installed correctly during construction will pay big energy savings down the road.
 One way to ensure your walls are air tight is by getting a blower door test.
 This will identify any leaky areas and allow you to repair them before you finish the construction!
 You can also maintain your home through time with regular maintenance and caulking.

 Step 4: Insulation